tkuhn/nanopub-server/README.md

 and then compile it (run in the top `nanopub-server` directory):

     $ mvn package

+(Depending on the state of this repository, you might also have to install the latest snapshot version of https://github.com/Nanopublication/nanopub-java with `git clone ...` and `mvn install`.)

 Then you can run the nanopub server using Maven's Jetty plugin: